-Young Real Estate Appraisals is experienced when it comes to bank owned properties in Palm Desert
+Young Real Estate Appraisals is experienced when it comes to foreclosures in Riverside

-You should recognize the difference between fair market value and "quick disposition" price to evaluate your probable charge-off liability when dealing with a house in foreclosure.
-Young Real Estate Appraisals has the background in both providing snapshots of fair market value for our mortgage originating clients, in addition to "quick sale" forecasts that respect your timeline.
+When dealing with a house in foreclosure, you should understand the difference between fair market value and "quick disposition" worth to know your potential charge-off liability.
+We can provide both snapshots of fair market value for our mortgage servicing clients, as well as "quick sale" forecasts that understand your timeline.

-Specific challenges might be present when dealing with owners of property in foreclosure.
-They might be opposed to allowing an inspection of the house.
-If they moved out of the property already, they might have neglected care of the property for some time - or unfortunately, ransacked the home.
+Occupants of houses in foreclosure may be opposed to allowing an inspection of the house, thus presenting unique challenges.
+They may have left the house already and/or neglected care of the property for quite some time - or unfortunately, damaged the house.

-You will be interested in a fast disposition if the home has reverted to REO.
-So you need to know about and review three values: as-is, as repaired, and "quick sale."
-These represent the value of the property without any work performed, with the work necessary to make the house marketable at full market value appropriate with the other homes in the neighborhood, and, somewhere in between, with minimal investment in repairs - selling the property quickly, likely as a "fixer-upper".
-Again, we understand your timeline and the specific circumstances of a bank owned home, as well as the unique information you'll need -- competing listings, neighborhood trends, and the like.
-You can count on Young Real Estate Appraisals to handle the appraisal of your bank owned property with expertise and professionalism.
+If your property has returned to REO, you will interested in a fast disposition.
+But you may want to know about and analyze three values: as-is, as repaired, and "quick sale."
+These represent the worth of the house without any work done to it, with the work required to make the house marketable at full market value comparable with the other homes in the area, and, somewhere in between, with minor investment in repairs - selling the property quickly, most likely as a "fixer-upper".
+Again, we understand your urgency and the special circumstances of a bank owned house, in addition to the unique information you will need -- competing listings, neighborhood trends, and the like.
+You can rely on Young Real Estate Appraisals to take on the appraisal of your bank owned property professionally and efficiently.
 Contact us today.